-Credit Transfer is the Ohio Board of Regents initiative to manage, direct and promote all programs related to and because of the Ohio Articulation and Transfer Policy created in response to legislative concerns over the ability of students to transfer effectively between Ohio’s public post-secondary institutions of higher education.
+Credit Transfer is the Ohio Department of Higher Education initiative to manage, direct and promote all programs related to the Ohio Articulation and Transfer Policy, which was created in response to legislative concerns over the ability of students to transfer effectively between Ohio’s public post-secondary institutions of higher education.

-By building a comprehensive credit transfer system, the University System of Ohio helps students customize an educational pathway that fits their needs and budget.
+By building a comprehensive credit transfer system, the Ohio Department of Higher Education, in collaboration with public institutions of higher education in Ohio, helps students customize an educational pathway that fits their needs and budget.

 In addition to saving money, students who take advantage of easy transfer are more likely to excel academically and graduate with a bachelor’s degree.

 By taking advantage of the easy and flexible transfer options within the Ohio’s 14 universities, 24 regional campuses and 23 community colleges, students – from high school graduates to returning adults – can establish a clear pathway for gaining the skills and knowledge necessary for a productive and satisfying future.

 - Advanced Placement (AP) - Legislation passed in 2007 and took effect in the fall of 2009 guarantees college credit for any of the 36 Advanced Placement tests currently available from the College Board.
 Any Ohio student attending an Ohio public institution of higher education who scores a '3' or higher on an AP test will receive this credit, which will usually count towards the general education curriculum, and in many instances the Ohio Transfer 36 credit or even a Transfer Assurance Guide (TAG) credit.